Brick is a basic unit of building construction

 Flemish bond in brick masonry

-Flemish bond is having good appearance over English bond and also flemish bond is more economic in construction.
-Flemish bond could further be divided into two types.
+This bond has a better appearance than the English bond, and it is also more economical in construction.
+This bond could further be divided into two types.

 1. Single Flemish bond